DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P04/12347/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in a pre ordered output for a given binary search tree then with recursion prints out the post order output.
+This program is written in C++ and it takes in a pre ordered output for a given binary search tree then with recursion prints out the post order output.

 ### Files